 no-nonsense targets.
 The first one is to do with time.
 How long?
 Give yourself six months of regular practice, then reassess.
 My master always use to say ‘you only need one car’.
 You will by the end of the six months know if this is ‘your car’.

-I practise Shiatsu at The Self-Centre (link) in Bury St Edmunds and also run a private clinic at home in Sudbury.
-I worked at Whipps Cross Hospital, Leytonstone, London, giving Shiatsu to people going through and/or recovering from cancer treatment.
+I practise Shiatsu at The Sudbury Physiotherapy Centre in Sudbury.
+Previously I worked at Whipps Cross Hospital, Leytonstone, London, giving Shiatsu to people going through and/or recovering from cancer treatment and at St Mary’s Hospital in Kettering, Northamptonshire treating people with acute mental health conditions.

-I run regular Qigong workshops at the Sue Ryder Centre in Ipswich for people with MS and at Arthur Rank Hospice in Cambridge.
-The sessions are adapted to individual needs and have proved beneficial particularly in helping people release anxiety, learn to relax and connect with body, mind and spirit.
+I run regular Qigong workshops at Arthur Rank Hospice in Cambridge.
+The sessions are adapted to individual needs and have proved beneficial particularly in helping people to release anxiety, learn to relax and connect with body, mind and spirit.

 I also work at schools and sixth form colleges delivering Tai Chi/Qigong inset programmes for staff and workshops for students.